Elie Lighthouse Things to do in the East Neuk of Fife

 St Monans is another gem in the East Neuk of Fife.
 Traditional fisherman cottages with painted walls and red roofs overlook the three-piered harbour.

 A zig-zag breakwater known as The Block is a popular shot for photographers.
-Also, near the harbour slipway you can admire The Welly Boat Garden where 200 old wellies are beautiful flower pots.
+Also, near the harbour slipway you can admire The Welly Boat Garden.
+The garden includes 200 old wellies are beautiful flower pots.

 Newark Castle is a 13th century ruined castle which sits on the west of St Monans on a clifftop.
-Also, near the edge of the beach, you can find the Old Kirk of St Monans, where an ancient wall protects the medieval church from the sea.
+Also, near the edge of the beach, you can find the Old Kirk of St Monans.
+Here, an ancient wall protects the medieval church from the sea.

 St Monans Lighthouse is a reminder of the salt industry booming in this area of Fife in the 18th century.
 The lighthouse is the last remaining windmill in Fife.

-St Monans Lighthouse is sitting above the remnants of the salt pans where sea water was heated by coal to produce salt.
-Also, it is ideally located near the Fife Coastal Path.
+St Monans Lighthouse is sitting above the remnants of the salt pans.
+Also, it is located near the Fife Coastal Path

-The harbour area has several great places to eat, including East Pier Smokehouse, which serves smoked food and seafood.
+The harbour area has several great places to eat, including East Pier Smokehouse.

 Also, Craig Miller @ 16 West Ends is a renowned restaurant with fantastic sea views.
 Moreover, you can enjoy a coffee and cake at the Diving Gannet.